reekystive/hp-omen-15-hackintosh/README.md

 - dGPU
     - This will not be fixed in the future.
 - Keys on touchpad
-- Shutdown and Restart
-    - Will stuck at `Will be calling reboot(2) with flags: 0x0` with the fan spins fast.
 - Sleep
     - After the black screen, the fan spins fast, cannot sleep and cannot wake up.
 - Bluetooth